geerlingguy/ansible-role-jenkins/README.md

 ## Requirements

 Requires `curl` to be installed on the server.
+Also, newer versions of Jenkins require Java 8+ (see the test playbooks inside the `tests/` directory for an example of how to use newer versions of Java for your OS).

 ## Role Variables